blookot/financial-news-rag/README.md

       * Copy the contents of the `devtools.json` file and execute each command step-by-step.
 This script will:
           * Create an inference endpoint (`e5-inference-endpoint`) for the e5 ML model.
           * Create the `financial-news-semantic` index with the correct mapping for semantic search.
+          * Provide a few testing queries to run once data are loaded.

 ### 2\.
 Data Ingestion with Logstash